helium/HIP/0040-validator-denylist.md

 - This committee will analyse hotspots, patterns of gaming, and then submit evidence to the committee to discuss and vote on.
 - A Super majority vote (66%+) is needed for a hotspot to be added to the denylist
 - The Committee will generate a list of hotspot addresses and publish it.

+DeWi should also have the power to call for this committee and power to be disbanded, we feel a regular review on the need for such a committee is important for the decentralisation of the network.
+As the network moves towards more trusted data (hip22, secure mappers for example) we feel this power might be far too reaching, but needed at this time.

-Analysis / generation
+### Analysis / Generation

 There is no golden bullet here with gaming, a multitude of factors go into defining if a hotspot is gaming the system, and so defining what is gaming will always change.
 We need a trusted, elected committee that is focused on what's best for the network.

 Data from the analysis will be passed to Helium Inc to provide a feedback mechanism to help improve anti-gaming methods.

-Appealing
+### Appealing

-When action against a hotspot is decided on by the committee, the information should be made public and a notice period should be given publicly so hotspot owners can appeal.
+When action against a hotspot is decided on by the committee, the information should be made public and a notice period should be given so hotspot owners can appeal.

 At this point hosts can submit evidence, and a committee will vote (super majority) to accept or deny this evidence.

-List usage
+### Validators & List Usage

 Validators will use the committee list by default which is set in the config file of the validator.
 Validators can add other lists here or opt out by removing the default list url.

 Additional lists can be created by the community and validators can choose to opt-in to additional lists.